Bayesian Pyramids: Identifiable Multilayer Discrete Latent Structure Models for Discrete Data: Identifiability and Constrained Latent Class Structure behind Bayesian Pyramids

 \begin{theorem}[Posterior Consistency] Denote the collection of model parameters by $\Theta=(\LLambda,\mb S,\nnu)$.
 Suppose the prior distributions for the parameters $\LLambda$, $\mb S$, and $\nnu$ all have full support around the true values.
 If the true latent structure $\mathbf S^0$ and model parameters $\LLambda^0$ satisfy the proposed strict identifiability conditions in Theorem \ref{thm-suff} or Corollary \ref{cor-three}, we have

 where $\mathcal N^c_{\epsilon}(\Theta^0)$ is the complement of an $\epsilon$-neighborhood of the true parameters $\Theta^0$ in the parameter space. \end{theorem}

 Theorem \ref{thm-pos} implies that under an identifiable model and with appropriately specified priors, the posterior distribution places increasing probability in arbitrarily small neighborhoods of the true parameters of the constrained latent class model as sample size increases.
 These parameters include the mixture proportions and the class specific conditional probabilities.
-The ability to reliably estimate the parameters and sparsity structure is key to interpreting the latent class structure.